UniversalDependencies/docs/_fr/dep/iobj.md

 iobj(conseillons, vous)
 ~~~

-In some corpora of the French treebank, when the indirect object is realized with a preposition, it gets analyzed with the [obl]() relation:
+In French treebank, when the indirect object is realized with a preposition, it gets analyzed with the [obl]() relation:

 ~~~ sdparse
 Il envoie la lettre à la présidente . \n He sends the letter to the president .